haxpor/lazyfoo-sdl2c/README.md

 * The C port is not 100% similar to the original.
 May be slightly different, or more customization for learning purpose.
 So watch out and look at the code!
 * Use `template.c`, and `template.gitignore` files to kickstart each sample.
 * `LTexture.c`, `LTexture.h`, `LButton.c`, `LButton.h`, `common.c`, `common.h` are gradually improved, refactored, and added more functionality on top from one sample to another.
 If you need a more updated version of it, look at the most recent sample.
+You might have to look into multiple of samples to gather all reuseable systems as certain samples don't require to use certain systems.
+Anyway, when this repository is done, I will separate all those reusable systems (`.c`, and `.h`) files out into separate place.
 * Each individual sample is self-contained.
 * Use `createsample.sh` to kickstart creating a new sample directory based on existing one.
 See comment in the source file for detail how to use.